open-feature/playground/README.md

 ### Harness

-[Harness Feature Flags](https://harness.io/products/feature-flags) provides automated progressive delivery and feature release pipelines to ship more features with less risk.
+[Harness Feature Flags](https://harness.io/products/feature-flags) is a new approach to feature management that empowers teams to move faster and have more control at the same time.
+Templatize feature rollouts, automate release workflows, build using GitOps and config as code, and get complete control over what gets released and when, without sacrificing velocity.

 <details>
   <summary>Follow these steps to setup Harness for the demo:</summary>